Engl009 TOEFL iBT Test Preparation 1 hour

 Designed to facilitate increased college-level ESL students’ academic proficiency in English-language listening, speaking, reading, writing and cultural fluency through round-table discussion, research, detailed reading and analysis and the formation of logical and/or persuasive arguments in the form of academic essays and formal presentations.

 Focuses on learning strategies and language functions while maintaining a strong focus on both listening and speaking.
 Interactive listening activities based on short but realistic academic lectures and sample conversations provide comprehensive practice while a variety of “realistic world” speaking activities reinforce use in context of language function.

 Engl112 Studies in Literature 3 hours

 Introduces students to fiction, nonfiction, drama and poetry of a selected theme, period or country.
 Emphasis on nonwestern and western literature and on literature as a means of expressing and shaping gendered, cultural, racial and ethnic identity.
-A Knowledge Source Course.
+A Knowledge general education course.

 Engl120 Aviation English for Communicative Purposes 2 hours